Ultimate Vietnam North to South Bike Tour

 After a hearty breakfast, get on board a smaller boat and take a journey to the more remote and secluded parts of the Lan Ha Bay waters and islands.
 Trade your boat with a kayak and explore the lagoons, the coral reef, beaches, and limestone peaks.
 Ferry back to Hai Phong and shuttle to Ninh Binh.

 A short cycling ride along the river brings us to Trang An, known as Halong Bay on land.
 The landscape is largely dominated by limestone mountains, rivers, caves, and pagodas.
 Here we take a boat ride and get to experience the magical scenery dotted with natural and cultural wonders.

 We take a break at the ancient city of Hoa Lu for a quick temple tour and then loop back to your hotel.

 Day 6: Hué

 The UNESCO World Heritage town of Hué is your gateway to Vietnam.
 Our guide meets at the station and then transfers to your hotel for early check-in.
-Post lunch, take your bicycle out for a leisurely loop around the imperial town of Hué.
+Later, take your bicycle out for a leisurely loop around the imperial town of Hué.
 Ride past the Citadel, Thien Mu Pagoda, Mausoleums, and the merchant’s houses along the banks of the Perfume River and through quiet lanes with lush gardens.

 Day 7: Hoi An